evandagrift/codexroyale.com/README.md

 * ### DELETE://api/Clans/id
 ###### [Admin Only] (DELETE with id in header)
-Deletes the clan save at given id from the database
+Deletes the clan at given id from the database

 * ### PUT://api/Clans
 ###### [Admin Only] (PUT with clan JSON in body)